 This MedCase describes a typical case of CFS/ME encountered in general practice with a focus on management ideas around caring for these complex patients.

 Miss C has been seen multiple times over the past 18 months.
-Things began after an infection with likely infectious mononucleosis; subsequent blood testing showed Epstein-Barr virus (EBV) seropositivity.
-The fatigue persisted and the pelvic pain and sleep problems became gradually worse.
-Miss C has also experienced other intermittent symptoms including low mood, weight gain, intermittent loose bowels, and abdominal pain.
+Things began after infection with likely infectious mononucleosis; subsequent blood testing showed Epstein-Barr virus (EBV) seropositivity.
+The fatigue persisted, and the pelvic pain and sleep problems gradually worsened.
+Miss C has also experienced other intermittent symptoms, including low mood, weight gain, intermittent loose bowels, and abdominal pain.

-- Gynaecology for pelvic pain, with no evidence of polycystic ovarian syndrome (PCOS) and no abnormalities on pelvic ulstrasound.
+- Gynaecology for pelvic pain, with no evidence of polycystic ovarian syndrome (PCOS) and no abnormalities on pelvic ultrasound.
 The combined oral contraceptive pill (COCP) was started, with no effect on the pain.

 - Gastroenterology for abdominal pain and irregular bowel habit.
 Endoscopy was normal and a diagnosis of irritable bowel syndrome (IBS) was suggested.

 - Rheumatology for intermittent neck and abdominal plus a positive antinuclear antibody (ANA) result, with no evidence of inflammatory arthritis.
 Fibromyalgia was considered but the diagnostic criteria were not met.

 Today, Miss C is here with her mother.
 They are both frustrated at the ongoing impact of Miss C’s symptoms on her life.
 Miss C was previously an enthusiastic and high-achieving student at the local high school.
 However, this year she has missed a lot of school and will be unable to sit her year-end exams.
 She has also had to stop her dance lessons and quit the netball team.

 How do you approach this consultation?